 Eating a Balanced Diet

 Fresh fruits and vegetables are crucial to your overall health, as well as your smile.
-When you eat fibrous fresh vegetables and fruits, they help to clean between the teeth, eliminating things that are trapped there.
+When you eat fibrous fresh vegetables and fruits, they help to clean the teeth, eliminating things that are trapped there.
 They help increase saliva output as well.
 Particularly if you’re eating something sugary or acidic, make sure you rinse your mouth with a long drink of water after.

 Preventative Care at Your Lancaster and Palmdale, California Dentists